 To connect the LCD module to most embedded systems, you only need to use the LCD module's expansion port J2.
 The J2 expansion port has standard 0.1-inch (2.54 mm) spacing.
-Generally, you would connect a regulated 5 volt supply for the controller to +5V(LCD), GROUND to GROUND, and module's output to DATA\IN.
-DATA\IN will only accept 0 volt to 3.3 volt "CMOS" or 0 volt to 5 volt logic levels.
+Generally, you would connect a regulated 5 volt supply for the controller to +5V(LCD), GROUND to GROUND, and module's output to DATA_IN.
+DATA_IN will only accept 0 volt to 3.3 volt "CMOS" or 0 volt to 5 volt logic levels.
 If your data is inverted, which is a common configuration of a microcontroller "UART Tx" pin, you should configure the LCD module to use the LL or LLi interface.

-Figure 13.
-Location Of J2 7-Pin Expansion Port For LL Or LLi Interface rigure 13.
-Education Of 32 7-1 in Expansion 1 of the Circle Internace
+J2 7-Pin Expansion Port For LL Or LLi Interface Figure 13.
+Location Of J2 7-Pin Expansion Port For LL Or LLi Interface

-A possible J2 connector for LL or LLi communications is the Digi-Key 7-pin Molex 22-23-207.
+A possible J2 connector for LL or LLi communications is the Digi-Key 7-pin Molex 22-23-2071.